Christine Keeler: Later life

 After her release from prison in 1964, Keeler had two brief marriages, to James Edward Levermore (22 October 1965; divorced 1966) and Anthony Sydney Platt (18 February 1971; separated 1972; divorced 27 May 1977).
 There was a child from each union, the elder being primarily raised by Keeler's mother, Julie.

 Keeler mainly lived alone in the last couple of decades of her life.
 Most of the considerable amount of money that she made from newspaper stories was dissipated by lawyers.
 She said that during the 1970s, "I was not living, I was surviving".
 She published several accounts of her life, in one of which she claimed that she became pregnant as a result of her relationship with Profumo and subsequently had an abortion.
-Her portrait by Ward was acquired by the National Portrait Gallery, London, in 1984.
+Her portrait by Ward was acquired by the National Portrait Gallery, London in 1984.

 In 1988, Keeler was featured in Bryan Ferry's promotional video for the single "Kiss and Tell" (originally released on Ferry's seventh solo album, Bête Noire, in 1987) with Mandy Rice-Davies; this was meant to draw more attention to the song's theme.
 In June 1988 she made an extended appearance on Channel 4 discussion programme After Dark.

 Death

 Keeler died, aged 75, on 4 December 2017 at the Princess Royal University Hospital in Farnborough, London.
 She had been ill for some months, suffering from chronic obstructive pulmonary disease.
 Her funeral took place on 16 December at the West London Crematorium in Kensal Green Cemetery.

+In 2026 Keeler was denied a posthumous pardon for her conviction for perjury.